A Patient’s Guide to Quadriceps Tendonitis of the Knee

 Physical therapy can help in the early stages by decreasing pain and inflammation.
 Your physical therapist may use ice massage, electrical stimulation, and ultrasound to limit pain and control (but not completely prevent) swelling.
 Some amount of inflammatory response is needed for a good healing response.

 The therapist will prescribe stretching and strengthening exercises to correct any muscle imbalances.
 Eccentric muscle strength training helps prevent and treat injuries that occur when high stresses are placed on the tendon during closed kinetic chain activities.
 Eccentric contractions occur as the contracted muscle lengthens.
-Closed kinetic chain activities means the foot is planted on the floor as the knee bends or straightens.
+Closed kinetic chain activities mean the foot is planted on the floor as the knee bends or straightens.

 Flexibility exercises are often designed for the thigh and calf muscles.
 Specific exercises are used to maximize control and strength of the quadriceps muscles.
 You will be shown how to ease back into jumping or running sports using good training techniques.
 Off-season strength training of the legs, particularly the quadriceps muscles is advised.